New constructions of twistor lifts for harmonic maps: preliminaries

-Harmonic maps into Grassmannians were studied by Burstall and the second author in \cite{burstall-wood} where the following definitions were made.
+Harmonic maps from surfaces to Grassmannians were studied by Burstall and the second author in \cite{burstall-wood} where the following definitions were made.
 Any subbundle $\varphi$ of $\CC^n$ inherits a metric by restriction, and a connection $\nabla_{\!\varphi}$ by orthogonal projection:

 here $\Gamma(\cdot)$ denotes the space of (smooth) sections of a vector bundle.

 Let $\varphi$ and $\psi$ be two mutually orthogonal subbundles of $\CC^n$.
 Then, by the \emph{$\pa'$ and $\pa''$-second fundamental forms of\/ $\varphi$ in $\varphi \oplus \psi$} we mean the vector bundle morphisms $A'_{\varphi,\psi}\,, A''_{\varphi,\psi}:\varphi \to \psi$ defined on each coordinate domain $(U,z)$ by \be{2nd-f-f} A'_{\varphi,\psi}(v) = \pi_{\psi}(\pa_z v) \quad \text{and} \quad A''_{\varphi,\psi}(v) = \pi_{\psi}(\pa_{\zbar}v) \qquad (v \in \Gamma(\varphi)\,). \ee